 To make a relationship last, you need to strive to be empathetic to your partner.
 Not showing empathy could mean you're not willing to think about how they're feeling when they're dealing with a tough situation.
 "If you can’t empathize with your partner and instead, belittle or ignore your SO’s feelings, this is also a sign of being selfish," says Opperman.

 12. You Act Impulsively

 You might show signs of selfishness if you act impulsively.
 You think you know what's best for you and your partner without talking to them first.
 "Some personality traits that could indicate that someone is selfish are if a person acts impulsively, is domineering, is self-obsessed or has a low self-esteem which causes that person to disregard a partner’s needs out of anger, jealousy or sadness," says Laurel Steinberg, PhD, in an interview with Bustle over email.

 13. You're Not Flexible

 Relationships are usually all about compromise, but you can't have a healthy relationship if you're not flexible.
 Have an open mind about what your partner wants so you can become less selfish and more flexible.
-"You say 'no' a lot even when you know it gives your partner pleasure, but you're just not that into it," says Clinical Psychologist and Certified Diplomate Sex Therapy Megan Fleming in an interview with Bustle over the phone.
+"You say 'no' a lot even when you know it gives your partner pleasure, but you're just not that into it," says clinical psychologist Megan Fleming in an interview with Bustle over the phone.